tanayshah11/codepath-ios-prework/README.md

 - Single threaded browser, although slow, but ensures user privacy.
 - Never fails to load content as compared to chrome which has content loading issues (sometimes, due to multithreading).

+## App Idea

+### I want to create an App that has the features of Instagram and SnapChat combined.
+With option to have streaks, posts, reels, and social networking.
+For example, we can make an app which can do streaks with Close Friends on Insta.
+That way we can increase customer retention on a daily basis.
+Moreover, this app includes the feature to post your viewpoints on some topic in a reel way with templates.

 ## Notes

 Describe any challenges encountered while building the app.